 Many of my motivating applications are in oncology.
 Some current work is partially funded by a PCORI contract and focuses on developing Bayesian semiparametric methods for estimating (and optimizing) effects of sequential treatment strategies in acute myeloid leukemia.
 I have recently been awarded another PCORI contract to develop Bayesian nonparametric methods for causal estimation with incomplete covariate information.

-I sometimes blog about statistics, Bayesian methods, computation/MCMC, and other things I happen to stumble upon during research.
+On this site you will find a link to my CV and a selection of some past and current research, talks, etc. I sometimes blog about statistics, Bayesian methods, computation/MCMC, and other things I happen to stumble upon during research.

 PhD in Biostatistics, 2021